wjjmjh/GraphMode/README.md

 Python package-management system: `pip`
 ![pic](resources/readme_pics/gm_demo4.png)
 #### Commands:
+`pip install Cython`
+This will install a Cython compiler for you :)
 `pip install ./GraphMode/`
 This command will do everything for ya!
 It will compile necessary Python codes into C codes and set up the software.

+you may see something like "ERROR: After October 2020 you may experience..."
+Please ignore that.

 ![pic](resources/readme_pics/gm_demo1.png)

 ### If you are a developer (If you wanna hack codes or run the tests using pytest):